Find out what a computer systems analyst is, including duties and responsibilities. Explore the requirements to become a computer systems analyst.

 The systems you work with depend on the nature of the business, its tasks, and goals.
 Computer systems analysts determine what’s needed and whether processes are optimized.
 Given the crossovers between IT and business, this role requires knowledge of both disciplines.

-The tasks and responsibilities of a computer systems analyst vary by business, but the US Bureau of Labor Statistics (BLS) offers a few general duties that include [1]:
+The tasks and responsibilities of a computer systems analyst can vary by business, company, and industry, but the US Bureau of Labor Statistics (BLS) offers a few general examples [1]:

-Analyzing business processes and technology systems to see if they align with company needs
+Analyze business processes and technology systems to ensure they align with company needs

-Implementing, installing, and configuring new systems, software, and hardware
+Implement, install, and configure new systems, software packages, and hardware

 Read more: 10 Entry-Level IT Jobs and What You Need to Get Started